 SPI Flash connection

 It is not necessary to have complete knowledge of the design to subvert the BMC.
 They all use fairly standard components, especially the SPI flash ROM chips used to store the BMC and x86 firmware.
-The MX25L25635F datasheet has all that you need to know to communicate with the BMC during its boot process, specifically the Serial Data Out pin (commonly called SO or MISO).
+The MX25L25635F datasheet has all that you need to know to communicate with the BMC during its boot process, specifically the Serial Data Out pin (commonly called

 During BMC boot, the serial data passes through a 0603 series resistor enroute the the BMC.
 This small component is an ideal place to put the hardware implant since it can modify the firmware image as the BMC boots.